azavea/raster-vision-examples/README.md

 ### Setup

-To build the examples container, run the following make command:
+To build the examples container, run the following command:

 ```shell
 > scripts/build